WordCmp.com

 • range: range or extend over; occupy a certain area

-Other hyponyms of constitute include make, compose, make, constitute, form, straddle, fall into, fall under, pose, present, supplement.
+Other hyponyms of constitute include make, compose, constitute, form, make, straddle, fall into, fall under, pose, present, supplement.

 constitute (noun) range (noun)